raghubetina/syllabus-chapters/README.md

 ## Zoom

-We'll be using Zoom for our class meetings.
+Class will be held entirely remotely using Zoom.

  - You'll find a link for your section's Zoom "classroom" in Canvas, both on the Home Page and under Assignments.
  - You should attend the section that you are registered for.
 If for some reason you can't attend your own section, then it might be okay to attend a different section that week instead, but you should post on Piazza for instructor approval (it might affect the group exercises that we're planning).